DougHennig/Ribbon/README.md

 * SFRibbonToolbarButton: a regular button class.

-* SFRibbonToolbarButtonHorizontal: a horizontal button class.
+* SFRibbonToolbarButtonHorizontal: a horizontal button class; subclass of SFRibbonToolbarButton.

 * SFRibbonMenu: a class used to define menus; a subclass of Custom.

-* SFRibbonMenuBar: the menu bar class.
+* SFRibbonMenuBar: the menu bar class; subclass of SFRibbonToolbarButtonHorizontal.

 * SFRibbonMenuSeparator: the menu separator bar class.